 The Reading Apprenticeship approach is based on a unique framework of four interacting dimensions of learning that support both academic and social-emotional learning: social, personal, cognitive, and knowledge-building.

 These four dimensions are integrated into subject-area teaching and developed through metacognitive conversation that explores students’ thinking processes.
-Students think and talk about what they learn as well as how they learn.
+Students think and talk about how they learn as well as what they learn.
 This collaborative work takes place within the context of extensive reading — increased in-class opportunities for students to practice reading in more skillful ways.

 Teaching students to understand their own thinking processes enables them to take control of their learning and build academic identities as problem solvers who persevere.

 The interacting dimensions of the

 Reading Apprenticeship framework

 Surrounding the dimensions of classroom life is reading itself.
 Reading Apprenticeship classrooms feature many kinds of text, digital and print, and an increased amount of reading.

 - Share reading processes, problems, and solutions